MattMencel/azdo-pipeline-examples/README.md

 ### Terraform Publish Plan to Wiki

+The [template-terraform-publish-plan-to-wiki.yml](template-terraform-publish-plan-to-wiki.yml) template will publish the plan output to a wiki page in AzDO and include some of the build metadata in the page output.

 Current assumptions...
 * The wiki will be cloned into `$(Agent.WorkFolder)/wiki`.
 * The Terraform `tfplan` file can be found in a path stored in the `$(terraform.path)` pipeline variable.